1jour1vin

 Bettane & Desseauve

-A small neighboring cru to Haut-Brion, also saved from the urbanization of Pessac, Les Carmes Haut-Brion produces a very harmonious, subtle wine, in which Cabernet Franc in particular contributes its incomparable finesse.
-The property was purchased in December 2010 by Patrice Pichet, head of the real estate group Patrimoniale Foncière Pichet.
-2016 was the first vintage to be vinified in the magnificent, bold winery designed by Philippe Starck and Luc Arsène-Henry.
-Patrice Pichet has entrusted the management of the estate to the talented and perfectionist Guillaume Pouthier, who is taking the estate to the level of the best.
+A small vineyard neighboring Haut-Brion, also saved from urbanization in Pessac, Les Carmes Haut-Brion produces a very harmonious and subtle wine, where Cabernet Franc in particular brings its incomparable finesse.
+The property was purchased in December 2010 by Patrice Pichet, head of the Patrimoniale Foncière Pichet real estate group.
+2016 was the first vintage vinified in the magnificent and very daring winery designed by Philippe Starck and Luc Arsène-Henry.
+Patrice Pichet entrusted the management of the estate to the talented and perfectionist Guillaume Pouthier, who has raised the property to the highest level.

 Decanter